Information for Trainers and Owners.

 What Happens Next

 As we are a not-for-profit organisation these funds help us to cover the costs of microchipping, vaccination, sterilisation and a veterinary health check.
-Our Foster Liaison Officer will get in touch with you and give you an indication as to when the next foster home is available and discuss with you the arrangements to collect the dog.
+On of our committee members will get in touch with you and give you an indication as to when the next foster home is available and discuss with you the arrangements to collect the dog.